National Planning Policy Framework: Contents

+Heritage protection

+A heritage statement is a written statement accompanying a planning application or a listed building consent application which outlines the heritage significance of the building or other asset affected by the application, the potential impact of the planning proposal on the asset and the means by which the undesirable impacts on the asset will be mitigated.

+Heritage statements became compulsory in March 2010 when Planning Policy Statement (PPS) 5, Planning for the Historic Environment was published.
+This requirement was repeated within paragraph 128 of the NPPF.
+PPS5 was cancelled on 25 March 2015 and replaced with Historic Environment good practice advice.

 Criticisms

 Archaeology

 The potential negative impact of the NPPF on UK archaeology has been heavily debated, with archaeologists noting that there is likely to be considerable tension between the immediate-term impacts of the process of government deregulation in the NPPF and the medium-term impacts of another key government priority – its localism agenda as enshrined in the Localism Act of 2011, which places much greater planning control in the hands of local communities.
 The NPPF is likely to encourage development through its streamlined planning system, but the Localism Act of 2011 is equally likely to stall development through its commitment to local communities having a greater say in what is (and crucially is not) built in their neighbourhood, a process likely to block many developments.

 Environment

 Friends of the Earth (FOE) has criticised the NPPF revisions for lack of environmental review, in that it makes it "virtually impossible" for councils to refuse fracking schemes, that it fails to address the problems in coal developments or on building within green belts, and that it introduces harsh rules for wind farms.
-FOE has argued that, as the United Kingdom is still part of the EU, a strategic environmental assessment (SEA) was required as part of the revision of a public plan.

-The Campaign to Protect Rural England (CPRE) has raised concerns about the extreme streamlining of the revised NPPF, indicating that it treats land as a commodity, rather than as a finite resource.
+In 2018, FOE argued that as the United Kingdom was still part of the European Union, a strategic environmental assessment (SEA) was required as part of the revision of a public plan.
+Also in 2018, the Campaign to Protect Rural England (CPRE) raised concerns about the extreme streamlining of the revised NPPF, indicating that it treated land as a commodity, rather than as a finite resource.
 CPRE said Planning is pointless if the outcomes it delivers would be little different from what would happen without a planning system.